5 Essential Types of Content Marketing

 Infographics are a type of content marketing that helps brands develop visuals that are easy to digest, educate an audience, and establish brand authority.
 As a bonus, it creates content that can be used as visuals in blog posts, shared on social media, and included in email blasts.
 Some consumers prefer a highly-consumable piece of content that informs without being text-heavy.
 Because effective infographics are heavily visual, they may help a brand expand its overall reach by appealing to people with different preferences.

 Newsletters (or e-newsletters as they’re more commonly referred to today) send informational and product-focused content to a subscriber list, composed of both potential and existing customers.
 Because most people are accustomed to receiving a hoard of newsletters in their inbox each morning, it can be difficult to develop content that effectively stands out from the pile.
-Impactful newsletters either educate a target audience about a product or service category to build value, provide entertainment, or announce a promotion.
+Impactful newsletters, built in user-friendly email platforms like Mailchimp, either educate a target audience about a product or service category to build value, provide entertainment, or announce a promotion.

 Brands should use newsletters as a marketing effort to disperse other types of content such as videos, infographics, or to promote a recently published blog post.
 Creating backlinks to the brand’s website and social channels further instills brand authority and consistency for a customer.